-Notes to the standalone financial statements for the year ended March 31, 2023
+Sri Susamyuta Knits Private Limited Notes to the financial statements for the year ended March 31, 2025 All amounts in Indian Rupees in Lakhs, except stated otherwise

-29 Previous period/ year's figures have been regrouped/reclassified, wherever necessary to confirm to the current period/ year's classification.
+- 37 The statement of audited standalone financial statements for the year ended March 31, 2025 have been approved by the Board of Directors in their meeting held on May 19, 2025. - 38 Previous period/ year's figures have been regrouped/reclassified, wherever necessary to confirm to the current period/ year's classification.